anjackson/anjackson.github.io/_posts/2023-03-08-making-websites-archivable-with-javascript.md

 By bringing in tools like the aforementioned _Datasette-lite_, or similar systems like [sql.js](https://sql.js.org/), it would be possible to embed a full copy of the underlying database as a static asset (e.g. an sqlite file).
 This could be used to power more complex interfaces, like faceted browsing, but could also be downloaded and used directly.

+### Data Published

+Each item from the underlying database could also be published in machine-readable format as well as HTML pages. e.g. a JSON URL for every page, acting as an API making the raw data easier to access and re-use.

 ### Dependencies Declared

 With the WAX example, the only thing preventing easy web archiving was that the `index.json` dependency wasn't explicitly declared in the HTML.
 It would be great to design and promote a standard practice for declaring such dependencies, e.g. as
 [pre-fetch link directives](https://developer.mozilla.org/en-US/docs/Web/HTTP/Link_prefetching_FAQ).
 With those in place, even simple web crawlers would be able to find everything we need to archive the site.

+But then, perhaps that's beside the point.
+If more people made more sites using techniques that last longer and cost less to sustain, we might hope for a web that needs less archiving.